Xilinx/Vitis_Libraries/vision/docs/src/api-reference.rst

 The ``absdiff`` function finds the pixel wise absolute difference between two input images and returns an output image.
-The input and the output images must be the XF_8UC1 type.
+The input and the output images must be of the XF_8UC1 type.

 |
 | |image0|